The Mill Tour

 Sunday *(no working mill) * 12 noon - 4.00pm

 *The machines will not be in operation on either Saturdays or Sundays as the factory does not operate at weekend.

 *We advise to call in advance as the Mill closes for holidays and maintenance at certain times of the year, but walk ins always welcome.

 An intriguing tale woven in the west of Ireland.
-Explore the history of Foxford Woollen Mills and learn about techniques that have been passed down through generations.
+Explore the history of Foxford Woollen Mills and learn about techniques and skills that have been passed down through generations.